Agricultural Economics Schools in California

 There are 10 colleges in California that offer agricultural business degrees.
 Learn about the most popular 10 below:

-Of all the teachers who work at the school, 70% are considered full time.
-This school boasts a lower than average student loan default rate of 0.70%.
-Graduates earn an average $66,662 after graduation.
+Of all the teachers who work at the school, 48% are considered full time.
+The student loan default rate is 2.50% which is lower than average.
+Roughly six years after entering college, graduates of this school earn $28,402 a year.

-18% of the teachers are full time.
-Students who attend this public school pay an average net price of $10,061.
-87% of students are awarded financial aid at this school.
+47% of the teachers are full time.
+Students who attend this public school pay an average net price of $4,213.
+Of all the students who attend this school, 91% get financial aid.

 Agricultural Economics Careers in CA